 Vindhyeshwari Mata

-Vindhyeshwari Mata, also revered as Vindhyavasini, is worshipped as the ruling goddess of Vindhyachal and a compassionate form of Adi Shakti.
+Vindhyeshwari Mata, also known as Vindhyavasini, is worshipped as the presiding goddess of Vindhyachal and a compassionate manifestation of the Primordial Divine Mother.

 Simple Vindhyavasini Mantra